 Tweet Claim Analysis

-Fetches the tweet content (including any quoted tweet and attached media/videos), then uses AI to extract a rich structured analysis: the core claim, a concise search query, classification axes, topics, entities, and raw tweet data.
+Fetches the tweet content (including any quoted tweet and attached media), then uses AI to extract a rich structured analysis: the core claim, classification axes, topics, entities, and raw tweet data.

-Classification axes (claim_type, intent, tone, emotion, authority) reflect only the original tweet text, not quoted content or media.
+Classification axes (claim_type, intent, tone, emotion, authority) reflect only the original tweet text, not quoted content, media, or images.

 Overview